poppatchara/Arch-Linux-Install-Memo/README.md

 ---

+## Post-Install Ideas

-## Login to your new system using your user account
+Log in to your new system using your user account.

 ### YAY package manager
 ```bash